 In this step-by-step guide, we’ll show you the different methods available to create your own WordPress test site before going live according to your needs.

 There are many ways to set up a WordPress test site, but the easiest one is to use an efficient WordPress Staging Plugin such as BlogVault.
 You can create your test site in under a few minutes.
 Once you’re happy with your changes, you can push your changes from staging to live with the click of a button.

 How To Set Up A WordPress Test Site

 It was not too long ago when building a website required a sizeable investment and heavy coding skills.
 But with the dawn of WordPress, that all changed.
 It presented to the world a fast, easy, and affordable way to create a website.
 It’s no wonder it shot to fame and has retained its position as the most popular CMS (Content Management System) platform in the world to date.

 Being so popular, there are a number of ways in which you can create a WordPress test site.
-There’s no single ‘best’ way to do it simply because it really depends on the reason you need the test site.
+There’s no single ‘best’ way to do it simply because it really depends on the reason you need the WordPress testing site.
 We’ve segmented it into two main motives:

-- Set Up A Test Site Using Existing WordPress Site to test out major changes such as WordPress updates or trying new plugins and themes.
+- Create A Test Site Using Existing WordPress Site to test out major changes such as WordPress updates or trying new plugins and themes.

-- Set Up A Test Site Without Existing WordPress Site to experiment with the WordPress platform, run quick tests, or to improve your WordPress skills.
+- Create A Test Site Without Existing WordPress Site to experiment with the WordPress platform, run quick tests, or to improve your WordPress skills.